pylint: disable=no-name-in-module

 LOGGER.debug(f"Unet predicting mask for grain {grain_number} of {len(graincrops)}")

 # Run the UNet on the region.
-This is allowed to be a single channel
+This is allowed to be a single class

-# as we can add a background channel afterwards if needed.
+# as we can add a background class afterwards if needed.

 # Remember that this region is cropped from the original image, so it's not